 Imaginatively designed community garden in a disused tarmac courtyard.
 Raised beds, enchanting planted courtyard and observation beehive.
 Refreshments and many activities.

 A moment of calm and an opportunity to walk in the steps of one of the most well-loved of the Romantic poets – John Keats.
-Discover two trees with links to Keats and take part in garden tours and family activities.
+Discover two trees with links to Keats and meet the gardeners who look after this garden.

 These gardens, which are undergoing careful ecological regeneration, are surrounded by five-storey stucco-fronted houses built in 1858 by Henry de Bruno Austin.